kleisauke/wasm-vips/README.md

 An engine that [supports WebAssembly SIMD](https://webassembly.org/roadmap/).
 This is present on most major browser engines.

-For V8-based engines, it requires at least version 9.1.54 to match the final SIMD opcodes, this corresponds to Chrome 91, Node.js 16.4.0 and Deno 1.9.0.
+For V8-based engines, at least version 9.1.54 is required to match the final SIMD opcodes, this corresponds to Chrome 91, Node.js 16.4.0 and Deno 1.9.0.

-For Spidermonkey-based engines, the JavaScript engine used in Mozilla Firefox and whose version numbers are aligned, it requires at least version 89.
+For Spidermonkey-based engines, the JavaScript engine used in Mozilla Firefox and whose version numbers are aligned, at least version 89 is required.

 JavaScriptCore-based (e.g. Safari, Bun) engines are currently not supported, you can follow the status in [this tracking bug](